JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/basic_formatting/index.md

 More subheading text.
 ```

+Let's see a screenshot with all of this Markdown content:

+TODO Screenshot

 ## Images

-Let's get the Python logo from `https://www.python.org/static/community_logos/python-logo.png` loaded into our page.
+Let's use the Python logo from `https://www.python.org/static/community_logos/python-logo.png` loaded into our page.
 We'll use the standard Markdown image support to point to a URL:

 ```